AresMUSH/aresmush.com/tutorials/code/dev-tools.md

 1. Install [Homebrew](https://brew.sh/), Mac's package manager.

-2. Copy/paste the following commands into a Mac terminal.
+2. Copy/paste the following commands into a Mac terminal **one by one**.
+Wait until one command has completed before pasting the next command.

         curl https://raw.githubusercontent.com/aresmush/aresmush/master/bin/local_setup_mac > setup_ares